zuberkhan01st/Authentification_using_jwt/README.md

-# **Web Application**
+# Web Application

 This web application is a simple yet powerful example of a full-stack solution with authentication, user management, and dynamic content.
-The app is built with **Node.js**, **Express.js**, and **MongoDB** for the backend, and **EJS** for the templating engine on the frontend.
+The app is built with Node.js, Express.js, and MongoDB for the backend, and EJS for the templating engine on the frontend.

-## **Project Overview**
+## Project Overview

 This project is designed to demonstrate the development of a full-stack web application.
-It allows users to register, login, and manage their personal data, with role-based access to a dashboard.
-The system uses **MongoDB** for storing user credentials and data, **EJS** for rendering dynamic HTML views, and **express-session** for session management.
+It allows users to register, log in, and manage their personal data, with role-based access to a dashboard.
+The system uses MongoDB for storing user credentials and data, EJS for rendering dynamic HTML views, and JWT tokens for authentication.

-## **Key Features**
+## Key Features

-- **User Authentication:**
+### User Authentication:
-  - Registration and login functionality.
+- **Registration and login functionality**.
 - Password encryption using `bcryptjs` to securely store passwords.
+- **JWT tokens** for secure session-less authentication.
-  - Logout feature for session management.
+- Logout feature for client-side JWT invalidation.

-- **Dynamic Dashboard:**
+### Dynamic Dashboard:
 - A user-specific dashboard that displays personalized data (e.g., username and role).
 - Role-based access to the dashboard to differentiate between regular users and admins.

-- **Session Management:**
-  - The use of **express-session** to persist user sessions across different pages, ensuring that users remain logged in while browsing.

-- **Responsive UI:**
+### Authentication and Session Management:
+- The use of **JWT tokens** for secure, session-less communication between the client and the server.
+- Persistent user authentication across pages during their active session.

+### Responsive UI:
 - The user interface is designed using **EJS** and is responsive, adjusting to various screen sizes for an optimal user experience.

-- **Security:**
+### Security:
-  - All user data is stored securely in MongoDB.
+- All user data is stored securely in **MongoDB**.
-  - Passwords are hashed using bcryptjs before being stored.
+- Passwords are hashed using `bcryptjs` before being stored.
+- JWT ensures secure token-based authentication.
 - Protected routes and middleware ensure that only authenticated users can access certain parts of the application.

-- **Simple UI and Clean Design:**
+### Simple UI and Clean Design:
 - A minimalist design focusing on functionality and ease of use, with clear login, registration, and dashboard pages.

-## **Technologies Used**
+## Technologies Used

-- **Backend:**
+### Backend:
 - **Node.js** – JavaScript runtime for server-side logic.
 - **Express.js** – Web framework for building routes and handling HTTP requests.
 - **MongoDB** – NoSQL database for storing user data.
 - **EJS** – Template engine for dynamic HTML rendering.
 - **bcryptjs** – Library for hashing passwords.

-- **Frontend:**
+- **jsonwebtoken (JWT)** – For token-based user authentication.

+### Frontend:
 - **HTML/CSS** – For creating the structure and style of the web pages.
 - **JavaScript** – For client-side interactivity.
 - **EJS** – Templating engine for dynamic views.

-- **Session Management:**
+### Authentication and Session Management:
+- **bcryptjs** – For securely hashing passwords.
-  - **express-session** – For managing user sessions and keeping users logged in.
+- **jsonwebtoken (JWT)** – For secure session-less authentication.
 ## **How to Set Up**

 ### Prerequisites